VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_Developer_Guide/cli/cli-service-module-devguide.md

 ### Installing to Opendaylight

-For a unit generated from the archetype, you can directly install it into the already running Opendaylight CLI southbound plugin.
 For how to run Opendaylight with the CLI southbound plugin, please refer to the [user guide][7].
 To install a bundle with a new unit (e.g. previously built with maven) it is sufficient to run the following command in the karaf console:

     bundle:install -s file:///home/devel/ios-vrfs-unit/target/ios-vrfs-unit-1.0-SNAPSHOT.jar